hookdeck/hookdeck-vercel/README.md

 ## 6. Vercel Edge Middleware limitations

 If you have multiple entries in the config file with the same `matcher`, be aware that the middleware will send the request via `fetch` call once per match and will try to do that in paralell.
 This heavy use is not a common case, but please check [Edge Middleware Limitations](https://vercel.com/docs/functions/edge-middleware/limitations) if you are in this scenario.

+## 7. Webhook signature verification

+It is good practice to verify the signature of the requests that arrive at your Middleware.
+To ensure that the requests processed from Hookdeck are authentic, include your [Signing Secret](https://dashboard.hookdeck.com/settings/project/secrets) as an environment variable in your Vercel project with the name `HOOKDECK_SIGNING_SECRET`